tonchis/gst/README.md

 Protip: in bash, `.` is the same as `source`.

 You can also run commands in the gemset using `gst in` without sourcing.
-This will execute them in the proper gem contex but will not affect the current shell.
+This will execute them in the proper gem context but will not affect the current shell.

 ```shell
 $ gst in gem env home